Mapxus/SDKDoc/map/web/3-map-event-listeners.md

 });
 ```

-For instance you may use mapbox popup function to display the POI information upon clicking on a POI.
-Contents can be
+For instance you may use mapbox Popup() function to display the POI information upon clicking on a POI.

 ```js
 // poi click event